 Congratulations!
 You’re engaged, and now it’s time to celebrate with an engagement party!
 Don’t know how to start planning?
 No problem, this is most likely the first party of its kind that you’re planning.
 That’s where FLEXX comes in to help.
-Follow these 8 simple steps to plan your engagement party.
+Whether it’s a smart event planner or simply chair and tent rentals, FLEXX can make your engagement planning easy and amazing.
+Follow these 8 simple steps to plan your engagement party

 Step 1: Who’s Hosting?

 As we all know, wedding festivities come with many etiquette rules and traditions to follow.
 What’s fun and different about engagement parties is that they are a lot more laid back, allowing you and your S.O. to be involved in any way you’d like!
 That being said, most often the bride’s parents will be the first to host a celebration, though if the groom’s parents, your siblings, your BFF, or even you and your fiancé would like to put together this one that is A-OK!
 Just make sure that the bride’s parents have the first right of refusal.
 It may also make sense to have more than one celebration if families live in two different places!
 Just a friendly reminder to whoever is hosting; this means they are the one to send out the invitations, make the toast, and pay for the party — so this is something for them to keep in mind.